jim-easterbrook/Photini/src/doc/other/localisation.rst

 HTML markup
    Strings such as ``<h3>Upload to Flickr has not finished.</h3>`` include HTML markup which must be copied to your translated string.
-   The Transifex web page includes a "copy source string" button that can help with this.
    Some strings such as ``<multiple values>`` are not HTML.
    The angle brackets ``<>`` are used to indicate data with a special meaning.
    These strings should usually be translated.